lambrohan/strapi-firebase-auth/README.md

 # Firebase Auth Implementation with Strapi

-Learn how to implement firebase authentication with your strapi app.
+Learn how to integrate firebase authentication into your strapi app.

 #### Install dependencies using NPM or Yarn